-34. Even a cursory review of the case docket, which runs to over 1,300 entries, reveals the immense amount of work that Plaintiffs' Counsel have put into the prosecution of this lawsuit.
+33. Even a cursory review of the case docket, which runs to over 1,400 entries, reveals the immense amount of work that Plaintiffs' Counsel have put into the prosecution of this lawsuit.
 However, the docket and pleadings only reveal the work that is filed with the Court.
 As discussed further herein, and as the Court is aware, the prosecution of lawsuits of this magnitude and complexity has required a tremendous amount of time and effort to investigate the facts, research the relevant legal issues, coordinate and strategize with counsel and clients regarding the handling of the case, conduct fact and expert discovery, prepare various briefs and motions (including multiple motions to dismiss and summary judgment motions), attempt to negotiate settlements, and prepare for trial.
-Plaintiffs' Counsel have collectively spent thousands of hours in their investigation and prosecution of claims against the Bank Defendants and in particular the Foreign Bank Defendants, a significant portion of which has been devoted to investigation and pursuit of the claims against the SG Defendants.
+Plaintiffs' Counsel have collectively spent thousands of hours in their investigation and prosecution of claims against the Bank Defendants and in particular the Foreign Bank Defendants, a significant portion of which has been devoted to investigation and pursuit of the claims against TD.

-35. Over the last decade, Friedman Kaplan lawyers, led by me, have devoted thousands of hours, worth millions of dollars, to investigating and prosecuting the case against the Bank Defendants.
+34. Over the last decade, Friedman Kaplan lawyers, led by me, have devoted thousands of hours, worth millions of dollars, to investigating and prosecuting the case against the Bank Defendants.
 Friedman Kaplan lawyers, myself included, have worked through many late nights, weekends, and holidays on the case against the Bank Defendants, without compensation.

-36. From the inception of the case and through December 31, 2022, Friedman Kaplan, led by me, has spent 23,412 hours of attorney and litigation support staff time, worth approximately \$15,955,536.50 at our applicable hourly rates.
+35. From the inception of the case and through February 28, 2023, Friedman Kaplan, led by me, has spent 24,131 hours of attorney and litigation support staff time, worth approximately \$16,648,894.50 at our applicable hourly rates.
 For complex cases of this nature, these rates are consistent with the prevailing hourly rates for similarly qualified attorneys.

-37. A substantial portion of Friedman Kaplan's time on this case has been dedicated to pursuit of the claims against the SG Defendants.
-Plaintiffs' Counsel anticipate investing additional time dedicated to the finalization of the instant SG Settlement, including finalizing the motion for approval documents, monitoring and responding to any objections where applicable, and attending and arguing at the approval hearing.
-We also are continuing to diligently prosecute and prepare for trial OSIC's claims against the other Foreign Bank Defendants.
-Therefore, I believe that my law firm's total time dedicated to the case against the Bank Defendants will exceed \$16 million, of which a substantial portion will have been dedicated to the claims against the SG Defendants.
+36. A substantial portion of Friedman Kaplan's time on this case has been dedicated to pursuit of the claims against TD.
+Plaintiffs' Counsel anticipate investing additional time dedicated to the finalization of the instant TD Settlement, including finalizing the motion for approval documents, monitoring and responding to any objections where applicable, and attending and arguing at the approval hearing.
+Therefore, I believe that my law firm's total time dedicated to the case against the Bank Defendants will exceed \$16.7 million, of which a substantial portion will have been dedicated to the claims against TD.

-38. The proposed settlement is the result of many years of effort and thousands of hours of work by the Receiver, OSIC, and Plaintiffs' Counsel as described herein.
-But for the efforts of these parties, and the efforts of Friedman Kaplan, led by me, as described herein, there would be no SG Settlement.
-The SG Settlement will net the Receivership estate and the Stanford investors approximately \$114,483,228 (should the Court approve the attorneys' fee request) that they would not have otherwise received.
+37. The proposed settlement is the result of many years of effort and thousands of hours of work by the Receiver, OSIC, and Plaintiffs' Counsel as described herein.
+But for the efforts of these parties, and the efforts of Friedman Kaplan, led by me, as described herein, there would be no TD Settlement.
+The TD Settlement will net the Receivership estate and the Stanford investors approximately \$1.1 billion (should the Court approve the attorneys' fee request) that they would not have otherwise received.

-39. Tremendous amounts of time and effort were devoted by Friedman Kaplan, led by me, as well as by the other Plaintiffs' Counsel, to recover monies for the Stanford Receivership Estate and the investors.
-All of this was necessary to the successful prosecution and resolution of the case against the SG Defendants, in order to yield the best recovery for the Stanford Receivership Estate and the investors.
-It is my opinion that the twenty-five percent (25%) fee to be paid to counsel for OSIC for the settlement of the matter as to the SG Defendants is reasonable and well merited.
+38. Tremendous amounts of time and effort were devoted by Friedman Kaplan, led by me, as well as by the other Plaintiffs' Counsel, to recover monies for the Stanford Receivership Estate and the investors.
+All of this was necessary to the successful prosecution and resolution of the case against TD, in order to yield the best recovery for the Stanford Receivership Estate and the investors.
+It is my opinion that \$100 million fee (which is approximately 8.3% of the settlement amount) to be paid to counsel for OSIC for the settlement of the matter as to TD is reasonable and well merited.

 I declare under penalty of perjury that the foregoing is true and correct.
-Executed on
+Executed on March 7, 2023.

-February 20, 2023.